klocke1028/Virtual-Pet-API/README.md

 # Virtual Pet API

+IMPORTANT: Please refer to the course in Instructure Canvas for project full requirements

 Now we will take Virtual pet to its logical conclusion!
 A fully functional MVC application!
 Your team will choose one of your virtual pet applications and transform it into a backend application with a functional front end!
 This will test everything you’ve learned up until this point, and will also be your first group project.

 ## Required Tasks